 3. Start eggplant indoors or purchase transplants

 Eggplant does best when planted outdoors from transplants rather than seeds.
-Start seeds for eggplant indoors 6 – 8 weeks before the last spring frost.
+Purchase transplants or start seeds for eggplant indoors 6 – 8 weeks before the last spring frost or your planting date.
 Seeds sprout in 7 -14 days.
 Eggplant seeds last up to 4 years.
 Eggplant seeds are available on Seedsnow.com.

 4. How to grow eggplant?
 Plant eggplant at the correct time

-Eggplant prefers warm weather so don’t plant it before temperatures have warmed in the spring.
-Transplant eggplant seedlings into the garden when the soil is at least 70℉ (the best way to check your soil temperature is with a soil thermometer), with daytime temperatures at or above 70℉ and nighttime temperatures above 50℉.
+Eggplant prefers warm weather, so don’t plant it before temperatures have warmed in the spring.
+Transplant eggplant seedlings into the garden when the soil is at least 70℉/21°C (the best way to check your soil temperature is with a soil thermometer), with daytime temperatures at or above 70℉/21°C and nighttime temperatures above 50℉/10°C.

-Space plants 18 – 24 inches apart.
-If using square foot gardening, allow 2-3 square feet for each plant.
+Space plants 18-24 inches (45-61 cm) apart.
+If using square-foot gardening, allow 2-4 square feet for each plant, depending on the variety.

 5. Care for the plants throughout the season

-- Give eggplant a steady supply of moisture, but do not let the soil get soggy.
-If eggplant isn’t watered enough, the fruit will be small and bitter.
+- Give eggplant a steady moisture supply, but do not let the soil get soggy.
+The fruit will be small and bitter if the eggplant isn’t watered enough.

 - Eggplant also needs food to produce well.
-Feed the plant at least once a month with fish emulsion or compost tea.
+Feed the plant occasionally with fish emulsion or compost tea.

 - Eggplant is self-fertile but benefits from pollination from bees.

-- Remove withered leaves, and stake or trellis plants as needed.
+- Remove yellow or withered leaves and stake or trellis plants as needed.